aimenhamed/aimenhamed/README.md

 |        | 🟩 MATH1231 |            | 🟪 COMP3331 | 🟪 COMP9322 |
 | Summer |            | 🟪 COMP3511 |            |            |

+You can find what these courses are [here](https://www.handbook.unsw.edu.au/search?q=COMP).

 ----
 Last Edited on: 15/07/2021